Sewer56/sewer56-archives-nx/doc/docs/Specification/File-Header.md

 ### How the Header is Used

-Nx archives are usually consumed in the following manner:
+R3A archives are usually consumed in the following manner:

 1. Fetch Header
 2. Parse Header
 3. Do stuff based on what's in the header

-The abstractions in Nx allow for the archives to be sourced from anywhere, so fetching the header could really, for example be downloading the header from a web server. (e.g. using HTTP's `Content-Range` header)
+The abstractions in R3A allow for the archives to be sourced from anywhere, so fetching the header could really, for example be downloading the header from a web server. (e.g. using HTTP's `Content-Range` header)